-- Once the winning guest is given her prize, the next vendor moves to center front and begins the drawing for then next item.
+- Once the winning guest is given her prize, the next vendor moves to the center front and begins the drawing for the next item.

-- When all ten vendors have had their turn twice it is intermission time!
+- When all 10 vendors have had their turn twice, it is intermission time!
 Guests can gather up some refreshments, purchase cash and carry items available from vendors, ask questions about products and companies, or book a party!
-Drawing for more door prizes brings the crowd back to their seats and the auction begins again!
+Drawing for more door prizes brings the crowd back to their seats, and the auction begins again!

 - The fourth round finishes up the party and leads to the drawing for the fundraiser bag.
 It is a bag filled with $10 gift certificates from each vendor.
-It's a $100 value which helps to raise funds for the chosen charity.
+It's a $100 value that helps to raise funds for the chosen charity.
 Following the drawing for the winning ticket, guests are treated to thank you gifts as they leave.
-This way everyone leaves with something!
+This way, everyone leaves with something!

 - 10 guests who become returning customers.

 - 90 new contacts.
 Let's say 10 book a party.
 We are up to 100 network opportunities now.